 Where to Buy

-Catan playing time can takes 90 minutes or less and involves three or four players.
-Some of the expansion packs can make it a longer game and more players can extend game time as well.
-It is designed to keep a close competition in a positive way because this unique game rewards cooperation.
+Catan playing time can take 90 minutes or less and involves three or four players.
+Some of the expansion packs can make it a longer game and more players can extend the game time as well.
+It is designed to keep close competition in a positive way because this unique game rewards cooperation.
 In this game, one player’s success will benefit the others because a single roll can generate resources for multiple players.
 That is why if you only form a monopoly on a single resource you will never be able to win.
 You need to have a combination of different resources to get anywhere on the island.

 Strategy and ingeniousness will help you keep up in the game and trades are almost always mutually beneficial.

 Catan is a fictional island in the game where players or settlers will trade resources, build settlements, and establish roads as well as cities to connect them as they settle the island.
 Players will then race to earn 10 victory points and whoever gets them first will win the game.

 The game board represents the island wherein there are nineteen hexagonal tiles known as “terrain Hexes” that are shuffled and laid out at the start of the game.
 Each hexagonal tile represents one of five resources: brick, wool, ore, grain, or lumber.
 Each hexagonal tile has an assigned number between two and twelve that are evenly distributed on the board.
 Resources of each land type are represented by resource cards except on the unproductive desert in which players can build settlements by spending their resources.

 Each player will roll two pieces of dice, and the number that’s rolled will determine which terrain hex produces resources.
 If a player has a settlement adjacent to the hexagonal tile containing the number that had just rolled, he will receive one card of the corresponding resource, if it is a city, it will be two cards of the corresponding resource.
 More resources will allow the player to build more or to upgrade settlements into cities.